Meridian-Onset/redwood-violet/README.md

 - **flake8**: for enforcing the style guide
 - **mypy**: for static type checking

-Whenever you push to GitHub or create a pull request, a workflow is triggered that uses **tox** to run the tests in a testing environment on Windows, MacOS and Linux.
+Whenever you push to GitHub or create a pull request, a workflow is triggered that uses **tox** to run the tests in a testing environment on Windows, macOS and Linux.

 To run the tests indiviually locally, you can use the following commands in the root directory.
 - `pytest`